-- a) The Company rented its premises from its Chief Executive Officer on a month-to-month lease.
+The Company rented its premises from its Chief Executive Officer on a month-to-month lease.
 These transactions were in the normal course of operations and are measured at their transaction amount, which is the amount agreed to by the related parties.
-During the nine months ended December 31, 2015, the Company paid \$8,097.35 (year ended March 31, 2015 \$10,567) in rent and occupancy costs. - b) The Company had advances to the Chief Executive Officer of \$Nil as at December 31, 2015 (March 31, 2015 advances to the Chief Executive Officer of \$1,482).
+During the three months ended March 31, 2016, the Company paid \$3,000 (March 31, 2015 - \$1,923) in rent and occupancy costs.